-Golf course irrigation use was established based on the best available data available for the region.
-Where permit or use data was available that was used, otherwise relied on USGS estimates.
-Additional detail is available from other NFSEG documentation.
+Golf course irrigation use was established based on the best available data for the region.
+Where available, permitted or measured values were used, otherwise used USGS estimates.
+Additional detail is available in other NFSEG documentation.

 Monthly time-series of golf course volumes were established per irrigated area.
 The volumes were imposed into HSPF as SURLI and from an evaluation of sourcing data in SJRWMD, an estimated split of 50/50 was established between surface water and groundwater.
 The volume to supply the surface water component is taken from the local reach within HSPF.